jazzyfresh/go.todo/README.md

 # go.todo

 > Everybody deserves tools to live a meaningful, productive life
+>                                                - Me

-This is a proof-of-concept productivity project, which is a bunch of jargon for -- it will help you organize your thoughts into dependencies and next actions, enabling you to live a productive life, whatever that means to you.
+This is a proof-of-concept productivity project, which is a bunch of jargon for -- this is an app that aims to help you organize your thoughts into dependencies and next actions, enabling you to live a productive life, whatever that means to you.

 Right now, it's a dinky web server built in Go.